 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

-An exchange-traded fund, ETF for short, is an investment fund that lets you buy a large basket of individual stocks or bonds in one purchase.
+An exchange-traded fund, ETF for short, is an investment fund that lets you buy a large basket of individual stocks or government and corporate bonds in one purchase.
 Think of ETFs as investment wrappers, like a tortilla that holds together the component ingredients of a burrito, and instead of tomatoes and rice and lettuce and cheese, these burritos were filled with stocks or bonds and are considerably less delicious to eat with salsa.
 Want to dive in deeper to a specific topic on ETFs?
 We've got you covered:

 You could say that the ETF is a relative of the mutual fund, which is another way to purchase many stocks at one time.
 But there are a few major differences between ETFs and mutual funds.
 Whereas mutual funds tend to have human mutual fund managers who actively trade stocks in and out of the fund based on which ones they predict will go up or down, the vast majority of ETFs are unmanaged by humans.Ready to start investing in ETFs?
 Take our free risk survey and get started with a personalized portfolio.